 - EU and External Funding Programmes Manager, Sharone O’Loughlin

-- Representative of Postdoctoral research community, Dr Angelika Holzinger
+- Postdoctoral Researcher, Bernal Institute, Dr Angelika Holzinger

 - Senior Research Fellow, Dr Paul Beecher

 - Project Manager, Graduate & Professional Studies, Dr Gerard Downes,